MaciejPyra/Human_Age_Recognition/README.md

 Gallery

-After the initial analysis of the photos, it was decided to designate a total of 5 separate categories:
+After the initial analysis of the photos, it was decided to designate a total of 5 separate categories:<br/>
 • '(0, 6)' - people up to the age of six,
 • '(7, 20)' - people between the age of seven and twenty,
 • '(21, 37)' - people between the age of twenty-first and thirty-seven,